 If you want to find out a bit more about general Balkan cuisine or all about the deadly drink of rakija, then make sure to have a look at the articles below!

 Transportation in Croatia

-Another important factor to cover in this Croatia travel guide is transportation and how you plan to get around this beautiful country.
+Another important factor to cover is transportation and how you plan to get around this beautiful country.
 Getting around Croatia isn’t all that difficult, however, you do have a couple of options available to you depending on your travel style and preferences.

 If you plan on taking the bus frequently in Croatia, we recommend booking in advance, especially if you’re travelling in busier months.
 You can book your seats online via FlixBus or Omio and you will often get a better price than by simply purchasing a ticket at the station.

 Alternatively, another great way to get around Croatia is by driving.
 Going on a Croatia road trip gives you a lot more flexibility on your itinerary and will allow you to easily visit some smaller villages or make some great stops along longer drives.